pnadolny13/meltano_example_implementations/meltano_projects/dbt_orchestration/README.md

 Features we'll specifically explore is the ability to schedule dbt models to run in Airflow at model level precision.
-We will set DAG definition, like the one below, using dbt selection syntax that automatically generate Airflow DAGs at the model level, including the Meltano EL sync that feeds the dbt source table.
+We will set DAG definitions, like the one below, using dbt selection syntax that automatically generate Airflow DAGs at the model level, including the Meltano EL sync that feeds the dbt source table.
+The DAG definitions configuration file is a custom file thats not part of the Airflow, dbt, or Meltano spec.
+A version of the `dags` key will likely be added to `meltano.yml` in the near future, at that point this can be migrated there.

 ```yaml
 dags: